Manage Debit Orders

 • Click on “Submit

 Because Netcash is PCI DSS (“Payment Card Industry Data Security Standard”) compliant, we do not store Credit Card numbers anywhere on our system.
 All Credit Card transactions are managed via a Credit Card token and a masked Credit Card number.
-When adding Credit Card details the system generates a token together with a masked Credit Card number.
+When adding Credit Card details, the system generates a token together with a masked Credit Card number.

 Please note that any information changed in the Masterfile must be changed prior to setting up a batch.
 Any change in the Masterfile will NOT be pulled through to a batch, which has already been created.

-An automated email will be sent advising of expired/expiring credit cards in the Debit order masterfile.
+• An automated email will be sent advising of expired/expiring credit cards in the Debit Order Masterfile.

-Editing clients in your Masterfile
+3. Editing customers in your Masterfile

-Select Services > Debit orders > Manage debit orders > Masterfile.
+Navigate to Services > Debit orders > Manage debit orders > Masterfile.

 Account details